MicrosoftDocs/visualstudio-docs/docs/ide/how-to-suppress-compiler-warnings.md

 To suppress warnings by editing the project file:

-1. Open the project file in the Visual Studio editor.
-Some older project types require you to unload the project before you open the project file; newer project types support directly opening and editing the project file by double-clicking or selecting it and pressing Enter.
+1. To open the project file in the Visual Studio editor, right-click on the project node, and choose **Edit project file**.
+Some project types require you to unload the project before you can edit the project file.
+If you need to unload the project, right-click on the project node and choose **Unload project**.
 1. In a new `PropertyGroup` section, use the `NoWarn` property.
 List the errors you want to suppress, separated by commas or semicolons.
 For compiler warnings, you can omit the language code and enter only the number, but for clarity, we recommend using the full code.
 For MSBuild warnings, specify the full code, including the `MSB` prefix.

    The following code adds warnings CS0028 and CS0618 to the list of the suppressed warnings: